The global derived period map: The period map

-When $f$ is smooth we have a derived Poincar\'e lemma:
+When $f$ is smooth we have the following derived Poincar\'e lemma:

-\begin{lemma} Let $T$ be a derived analytic space that is an open subset of the analytification of a derived algebraic space.
-Then $\Om_{X/T}$ as constructed above is a resolution of $N(f^{-1}\cat O_{T})$. \end{lemma} \begin{proof} The question is local, so let us first assume $X \to S$ is a smooth map of derived affine schemes, and let $T \subset S^{an}$ be an open subspace such that $\pi_{0}\pi^{0}(T)$ is contractible Stein.
+\begin{lemma} Let $T$ be an open subset of the analytification of a derived scheme.
+Then $\Om_{X/T}$ as constructed above is a resolution of $N(f^{-1}\cat O_{T}^{alg})$. \end{lemma} \begin{proof} The question is local, so let us first assume $X \to S$ is a smooth map of derived affine schemes, and let $i_{T}: T \to S^{an}$ be an open subspace such that $\pi^{0}(T)$ is contractible Stein and relatively compact.
 We consider the map $A = \cat O(S) \to B=\cat O(X)$ of simplicial algebras.